RafaelSanM/portfolio_project_2/README.md

   <h2>Design</h2>
   <h3>Website Structure</h3>

-The Quiz Land is a nine page website that has been designed to look like an application in small devices.
+The Quiz Land is a seven page website that has been designed to look like an application in small devices.

 Pages: